 Who Is AIG Travel Best For?

 If you are planning a major international trip, or are going on a big trip aboard a cruise line, AIG Travel Gold and Platinum may offer better coverage than a credit card.
 With large benefit levels and coverage already built in for pre-existing conditions when purchased within the first 15 days of an initial travel payment, Gold and Platinum can be a better bet for those who are spending money on a big vacation and want to make sure their trip runs smoothly.
-With additional buy-ups to ensure primary coverage in the event of an emergency and online claim filing,

 Overall, AIG Travel plans are among the best available today—and should definitely be considered if you are going far from home or aboard a cruise ship for a significant period of time.